-Trigeminal neuralgia (TN), also known as the suicide disease, is an excruciating type of facial pain brought on by irritation of a nerve in the brain that has three arms, each of which supplies sensation to different parts of the face, including the teeth, gums, lips, jaw, cheek and nose, explains John Delfino, D.M.D., a clinical professor of anesthesiology at New York University School of Medicine, in Manhattan.
+Trigeminal Neuralgia (TN) is an excruciating type of facial pain brought on by irritation of a nerve in the brain that has three arms, each of which supplies sensation to different parts of the face, including the teeth, gums, lips, jaw, cheek and nose, explains John Delfino, D.M.D., a clinical professor of anesthesiology at New York University School of Medicine, in Manhattan.
 People with TN may go into remission for several months, or even years, for no known reason, and then the TN recurs, often with a vengeance.

 What does trigeminal neuralgia feel like?

 The condition triggers a severe, sharp pain that feels like an electric shock in an area of the face, such as the cheek or lips (though over time the pain can progress to other parts of the face, says Delfino).
 An attack typically lasts for a few seconds, and they can become more frequent and intense over time.
 Some sufferers also experience a temporary burning sensation along the pain’s path after a flare-up.
 In 95 percent of cases, the pain only occurs on one side of the face, Delfino adds.

 TN happens when a blood vessel rubs against the trigeminal nerve as it exits the back of the brain.
 That friction damages the protective layer of the nerve, which begins to fire haphazardly much like an exposed wire causing intense pain in the areas of the face supplied by that nerve.

 Simply touching any of these trigger areas, as well as everyday activities, such as brushing your teeth, chewing, talking and blowing your nose, can set off the pain.
 The excruciating feeling can come from out of the blue or be triggered by MS, physical damage to the nerve or a tumor pressing on the nerve.

 How is trigeminal neuralgia diagnosed?